Micro-Biology/NLS_intro_to_bioinformatics/1_Linux_and_BASH/README.md

     cd ~

-This will direct us to the folder QiimeScripts in the home directory no matter where we currently are:
+This will direct us to the folder Scripts in the home directory no matter where we currently are:

     cd ~/Scripts

-This will direct us to the folder QiimeScripts that is contained within the current target directory:
+This will direct us to the folder Scripts that is contained within the current target directory:

     cd Scripts